mbt-administrator/DemoSDK.Android/README.md

 ConnectionConfig connectionConfig = new ConnectionConfig.Builder(bluetoothStateListener)
 .deviceName(“melo_0123456789”)
 .maxScanDuration(20000)
-.scanDeviceType(features.MbtDeviceType.MELOMIND)
-.connectAudioIfDeviceCompatible(true)
+.connectAudio()
 .create();

-client.connectBluetooth(connectionConfig);
+sdkClient.connectBluetooth(connectionConfig);

 ```

 ###### UNDERSTANDING THE EEG DATA

 The EEG data are returned as a `MbtEEGPacket` Object that contains a matrix of EEG data acquired during a time interval equals to the notification period.
 Each column of the matrix contains all the EEG data values acquired by one channel during the whole period.

+*Note : Unit is microvolt.*

  Considering that all the channels are sending the same number of data, all the columns must have the same number of item.
 The number of item is equal to the sampling rate x the notification period.
 Each line of the matrix contains the acquired EEG data by all the channels at a specific moment.